Contributed by Jadek & Pensa.

-Equity capital markets and debt capital markets are somewhat underdeveloped in Slovenia compared to its Western EU counterparts.
-The Ljubljana Stock Exchange, which celebrated 30 years of existence in 2019, is the main market for admission of equity, debt and other instruments.
-However, the liquidity of the market is on the weaker side, even though a new liquidity provider was added in 2019.
-In Slovenia SME’s typically resort to classic debt financing through banks and very rarely turn to capital markets to seek funding.
-Therefore, companies that participate in the Ljubljana Stock Exchange through admission of equity, debt or other instruments are predominantly older, larger companies.
+Equity capital markets and debt capital markets are somewhat underdeveloped in Slovenia compared to their Western EU counterparts.
+The Ljubljana Stock Exchange, which celebrated 30 years of existence in 2019, is the main market for the admission of equity, debt, and other instruments.
+However, the liquidity of the market is on the weaker side, even though a few new liquidity providers were added in the last few years.
+In Slovenia SMEs typically resort to classic debt financing through banks and very rarely turn to capital markets to seek funding.
+Therefore, companies that participate in the Ljubljana Stock Exchange through the admission of equity, debt, or other instruments are predominantly older, larger companies.

-In the last three years there has been only one major IPO on the Ljubljana stock exchange – the listing of the stock of Nova Ljubljanska Banka in 2018 in a total amount of EUR 1.03 billion and GDRs on the London Stock Exchange.
-In 2018 one of the mayor Slovenian companies, Gorenje, went private and delisted from the Ljubljana stock exchange after an acquisition of majority share by Hisense and subsequent squeeze-out of remaining shareholders.
-This follows the continuous pattern of delisting of companies from Ljubljana Stock Exchange in recent years.
+The last major IPO on the Ljubljana stock exchange was the listing of the stock of Nova Ljubljanska Banka, the largest Slovenian bank, in 2018 for a total amount of EUR 1.03 billion.
+In 2022, Mercator, one of the largest retailers in Slovenia, went private and was delisted from the Ljubljana stock exchange following the acquisition and squeeze-out of a minority shareholder by Fortenova Group.
+This follows the continuous pattern of delisting of companies from the Ljubljana Stock Exchange in recent years.

 2. Overview of the local stock exchange and listing segments (markets)